kravietz/ansible-ipsec/README.md

 ### Setkey mode

-The **setkey** mode uses manual keying in which we need to configure actual raw encryption keys used for encryption and authentication of ESP packats.
+The **setkey** mode uses manual keying in which we need to configure actual raw encryption keys **directly** used for encryption and authentication of network traffic.
 Because we're keying individual SAD entries, for each host pair we must produce unique keys for ESP (encryption) and MAC (authentication) separately. and then repeat that for return traffic.
 In addition, non-secret connection identifiers (SPI and IPC) need to be generated in the same manner.